cloudevents/spec/cloudevents/extensions/attrschema.md

 still apply, even though they are not expressed in the schema explicitly.

 #### Examples
-Here is an example attrschema
+Here is an example attrschema document
 ```json
 {
   "properties": {